 - Make sure you eat three meals

-- Avoid looking at the in-flight map; it will only make time go much slower!
+- Avoid looking at the in-flight map; it will make time go much slower!

-- Set your watch to the time in the destination you’re arriving it, as this will help you adjust much quicker
+- Set your watch to the time in the destination you’re arriving at, as this will help you adjust much quicker

-All that’s left to say now, is have a safe and comfortable flight – and enjoy your vacation.
+So, now that you know everything about long-haul travel essentials, all that’s left to say now is to have a safe and comfortable flight.
+And enjoy your vacation!

 Now that you know what to bring on a long flight, we hope all your plane essentials fit in your carry on and that your plane travel is comfortable and uneventful.